Calypso 4D - Prostate Cancer Treatment

 How it Works

-- Three tiny Beacon® electromagnetic transponders are implanted into your prostate in an outpatient procedure, similar to a biopsy, by experts at Cleveland Clinic Glickman Urological Institute.
+- Three tiny Beacon® electromagnetic transponders are implanted into your prostate in an outpatient procedure, similar to a biopsy.
 Each transponder is about as small as a grain of rice.

 - The Beacon transponders communicate with the Calypso 4D Localization System™ using safe radiofrequency waves.